-\FOOTNOTE ON TURBIDITY: Turbidity is a measure of the cloudiness of the water.
+FOOTNOTE ON TURBIDITY: Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-We met the treatment technique for turbidity with a lowest monthly % of 100% below the turbidity limit of 0.3NTU.
+We met the MCL for turbidity with a lowest monthly % of 100% below the turbidity limit of 1.0 NTU monthly average and 2.0 NTU on any two consecutive days.